Top 9 Renovations to Increase Home Value in 2025

 Renovations that will increase home value in 2024

-“I can tell you that the average return on investment for updating or remodeling a home, you get back seventy-four cents for every dollar invested on average,” adds Peter Clark, who ranks in the top 3% of 5,347 agents in the Portland, Oregon area.
+“I can tell you that the average return on investment (ROI) for updating or remodeling a home, you get back seventy-four cents for every dollar invested on average,” adds Peter Clark, who works with over 69% more single-family homes in the Portland, Oregon area.

 1. Boost your curb appeal

-Attend to basic yard care (cut grass, weed control, fertilization)
+• Attend to basic yard care (cut grass, control the weeds, fertilize)

 • Spread three cubic yards of bark mulch (including delivery)